gipi/blog/_posts/2020-08-25-javascriptcore.md

 ```

 Sometimes reaching the right instance of an object is a little tricky, but
-from ``gdb`` is possible to create magic spells if like this below to reach
+from ``gdb`` is possible to create magic spells like this below to reach
 the structure describing the object properties:

 ```